 - Carolina reaper: use with caution!
 These peppers are the hottest of them all

-Selecting onions is the easiest consideration to make.
-Yellow onions tend to be the most commonly used, as they are strong and sweet at the same time.
-Purple onions can also be used, but they may discolor your salsa a bit and will have a more pungent bite.
+Yellow onions tend are the most commonly used for salsa, as they are strong and sweet at the same time.
+Purple onions can also work, but they may discolor your salsa a bit and will have a more pungent bite.

 They are quite thin, paper skin that makes them easy to peel and since they have a sharp, astringent flavor, they’ll add a nice bite to your salsa.
 Plus, they are the crispiest because they have a high water content.

 Adding Other Ingredients

 If your salsa is too runny, you may be tempted to add a thickening agent.
 This is fine – but you need to be very careful about doing this.

 Certain ingredients are not safe for canning (things like cream and certain vegetables, like squash, make the list) and should not be included in recipes.